Ouxsoft/LXD-Cloud/README.md

 # Ansible Installation

-If you're not running Ansible already following these instructions to install.
-If you don't already have Ansible installed, complete the following:
+If you're not running Ansible already, following these instructions to install:

 On Ubuntu:
 ```